helior/iedrupal-site/README.md

 #### TODO:
-- Automated builder script for production deploys.
-- phpunit tests.
-- add `misc` directory for files to copy to www.
+- Deploy to Github Pages.